 In this guide, discover the different surfaces available to acrylic painters, the brands that are most loved by professional artists and find the best option for you.

-Paper is a brilliant and economical option for acrylic painting.
+Acrylic paper is a brilliant and economical option for acrylic painting.
 It’s especially suitable if you like to thin the paint with lots of water.
 This is because paper is the most absorbent surface.
 Also, you usually paint on paper flat on a table, rather than supported upright on an easel, so the low viscosity acrylic won’t run.

 You can use acrylic on any kind of paper, but thick paper is best.
 That is paper that has a weight of 290g/m² or higher.
 Heavier paper is more absorbent (useful if you thin paints with water or medium), is more rigid and less prone to breaking.